 For information about our clinical practicum for graduate students, visit the Audiology Clinic clinical practicum.

 The Wayne State Audiology Clinic is open throughout the academic year and during the summer.

 - Monday: 9 a.m. to 4 p.m.

 Please note that the clinic is closed during semester breaks.

-If you or someone you know is in need of audiologic services, please contact our clinic at 313-577-0631 or firstname.lastname@example.org.
+If you or someone you know is in need of audiological services, please contact our clinic at 313-577-9620.

 The Wayne State Audiology Clinic is located on Wayne State's campus in the Prentis Building opposite the Detroit Public Library.

 Prentis Building, Suite 024